srepalli3/srepalli3/README.md

 # Hi!
 I'm Swetha

 ## Summary:
-Motivated and results-driven final-year Computer Science student with a strong foundation in software development, algorithms, and data structures.
+Motivated and results-driven Computer Science graduate with a strong foundation in software development, algorithms, and data structures.
 Adept at using programming languages such as Python, R and C++, with foundational experience in web development, machine learning, and database management.
 Proven ability to collaborate in team settings, having contributed to multiple academic, professional and personal projects.
 Eager to apply problem-solving skills, technical expertise, and passion for technology in a challenging internship or entry-level role within the tech industry.
 Strong communicator with a focus on continuous learning and personal growth.

 ## Experiences:
 ### Informatics Environment Operations Intern